• Skip to primary navigation

 When you recover or discover something that nourishes your soul and brings joy, care enough about yourself to make room for it in your life. - Jean Shinoda Bolen

-Why self-care so important for highly sensitive and empathic moms
+Why self-care is so important for highly sensitive parents

 Regular self-care is not a luxury that's only afforded to those who have time.
 EVERYONE has time, and if you think you're too busy to make time, your body will force you to make time later on down the road.